Package 'geobounds'

 Value

-A character vector with the path to your cache_dir.
-The same path also appears as a clickable message.
+A character vector containing the path to the active cache directory.
+It also appears in a clickable message.
 See cli::inline-markup.

 See Also